bregman-arie/devops-exercises/README.md

 </b>

 There are many ways of solving this problem:
-# Note: :list and -> bool are just python typings, they are not needed for the correct execution of the algorithm.
+<code># Note: :list and -> bool are just python typings, they are not needed for the correct execution of the algorithm. </code>

 Taking advantage of sets and len: